 - Fill the void that might exist within their family

 - Focus on the reasons for giving – philanthropy, immortality, taxes, etc.

 - Allow the board/volunteer leadership to be an integral part

 - Design the campaign with peers being the “front” faces

-- Peers should be the spokespersons for the project
+- Peers should speak for the project

 - Donors must be able to see, feel, and touch examples of the mission – those impacted

 - Put those impacted on display and involve them in every aspect of giving